afbarnard/proportion-test/README.md

 which is a rule learning system for supervised machine learning tasks).
 Basically, a rule is evaluated based on how many positive (correct) examples it covers (#p) versus how many negative (false) examples it covers (#n).
-The standard way to score a rule is the difference #p -
+The standard way to score a rule is the difference #p-#n.
-#n.
-Another way to assess a rule, and what I was researching, was to
+Another way to assess a rule, and what I was researching, was to test the proportion #p/(#p+#n) against some expected prior like 1/2 or 1/10.
-test the proportion #p / (#p + #n) against some expected prior like 1/2 or 1/10.
 Aleph is implemented in Prolog and typically runs on Yap, so a Prolog implementation of these statistical tests was needed (and could not be found) and thus this code was born.

 If this sounds like interesting research, let me know.
 With the right data, there's probably a paper in this somewhere.